The Frangipani Tree

 The rooms on the upper floors of the hotel have wonderful sea views, however not all have outdoor spaceLucy Bailey

-Call us on 858 523 9000 to start planning your vacation to The Frangipani Tree
+To start planning your vacation to The Frangipani Tree

 Designed by Channa Daswatte, a sought-after local architect and protégé of the famous Geoffrey Bawa, Frangipani Tree is a tranquil and luxurious setting.
 Windows and verandas that open onto the Indian Ocean, high-clay tiled roofs, cooling cement floors, courtyards with frangipani trees, white washed walls and interiors with contemporary timber and steel furniture make this a luxurious yet homely getaway.